Peer review initiatives

 Supporting early-career researchers

 The Nature Reviews journals are committed to facilitating training in peer review and to ensuring that everyone involved in our peer-review process is appropriately recognised.
-We have therefore started an initiative to encourage established referees to involve an early-career researcher (ECR) in our peer review process on some Nature Reviews journals.
+We have therefore started an initiative to encourage established referees to involve an early-career researcher (ECR) in our peer review process on all Nature Reviews journals.
 The review that they compile together will be considered a co-review, meaning that both receive recognition for their contributions.
 We will send instructions to the early-career researcher and ensure that their referee activity is logged on our systems so that they are recognised for their review activity.

 Nature Research is committed to promoting practices that support diversity and inclusion.
 One of these efforts involves aiming for a diverse representation within the reviewer pool.
 The Nature Reviews journals therefore consistently try to obtain a diverse set of reviewers for each manuscript.
 We recognise that there are many dimensions to diversity, including gender, race/ethnicity, geography and career stage; more information about our commitment to diversity can be found here.